Getting Good Client Testimonials

 Steps to the Testimonial Promiseland

 Today's lesson is by guest teacher Brennan Dunn!
-Brennan's the author of a mind-blowing book called Double Your Freelancing Rate, and he got a few tricks up his sleeve.
+Brennan's the author of a mind-blowing course called Double Your Freelancing Rate, and he got a few tricks up his sleeve.

 The key to getting into Client Testimonial Heaven is knowing what you want your client to say about you.
 Think that sounds like putting words in someone's mouth?
 Fear not!
 You won't be telling them what to say; you'll be using questions to draw out their experiences, in their own words.